-Outlook G.
+G. Outlook

 Our protocol is seen to work well for the K-edge of light elements, and is likely equally applicable to the K-edge of heavier elements.
 Moving to the L-edge and above is more difficult, and our approach should only be used with care for such studies.
-For the K-edge, we expect that this approach will work equally well for other post-HF methods such as coupled cluster, for which the numerical instabilities have been noted previously,^{15,17} and similar denominator screening approaches have been used for IE calculations.15 Potential alternative approaches inthan for ADC(2), and looking more closely on Fig. 4, clude more fine-tuned removal of intruding terms (e.q. removing only specific denominators), shifting singularities from the energy axis by introducing an imaginary shift, use of quasi-degenerate perturbation theory, and more.
+For the K-edge, we expect that this approach will work equally well for other post-HF methods such as coupled cluster, for which the numerical instabilities have been noted previously, 15,17 and similar denominator screening approaches have been used for IE calculations.
+15 Potential alternative approaches include more fine-tuned removal of intruding terms (e.g. removing only specific denominators), shifting singularities from the energy axis by introducing an imaginary shift, use of quasi-degenerate perturbation theory, and more.
 However, we note that the presented approach typically only removes a small number of MOs, achieves stable results, and is straightforward to implement.